 A matrilineal society is not fully matriarchal.
 In this case I have no idea how the politics was organised.
 It sounds as though the nurse may have been referring to a group within a country, but she was emphatic that they were both Arab and Muslim.

 Second, I recall some years ago hearing about the Musoa people in Western China, near Tibet, where each household, which may contain several related families, is headed by a woman.
 There is no formal marriage, but they do pair off in a walking marriage where the man turns up at bedtime, and leaves as soon as he gets up.
-Children are raised within their mother’s household with her male blood relatives who live within the same household performing the male role in parenting.
+Children are raised within their mother’s household with the male role in parenting performed by her male blood relatives who live within the same household.

 However, politics within that society appears to be the domain of men.